-APPENDIX E: SAMPLE POLICIES FOR INSTITUTIONS
+APPENDIX F: SAMPLE POLICIES FOR INSTITUTIONS

-RCW 28B.77.230 requires public and independent institutions and private career schools to collaborate (through a WSAC-convened work group) to develop transparent policies and practices in awarding academic credit for prior learning.
-In addition, RCW 28B.10.057 requires that each institution of higher education adopt a policy to award academic credit for military training applicable to the student's certificate or degree requirements.
+RCW 28B.77.230 requires public and independent institutions and private career schools to collaborate (through a WSAC-convened workgroup) to develop transparent policies and practices in awarding academic credit for prior learning.
+Also, RCW 28B.10.057 requires that each institution of higher education adopt a policy to award academic credit for military training applicable to the student's certificate or degree requirements, and maintain a list of military education and training for which credit has been awarded.

-Accordingly, the Academic Credit for Prior Learning work group creates policies based on national research and effective practices, and offers them for adaption and adoption by institutions.
-All institutions - public, private and proprietary - are encouraged to consider adoption of these policies so that standards relating to assessing and awarding credit for prior learning may be comparable for students at all institutions of higher education in the state, enabling greater transferability and portability.
+The Academic Credit for Prior Learning workgroup creates policies based on national research and effective practices, offering them to institutions for adaption and adoption.
+All institutions-public, private and proprietary-are encouraged to consider adopting these policies.
+This will allow students to compare standards for assessing and awarding credit for prior learning at all institutions of higher education in the state, enabling greater transferability and portability.

+SAMPLE POLICY 1

-SAMPLE POLICY 1: ASSESSING AND AWARDING ACADEMIC CREDIT FOR PRIOR LEARNING
+ASSESSING AND AWARDING ACADEMIC CREDIT FOR PRIOR LEARNING